FREE Printable Books for Young Kids to Develop Reading Skills

 Children reach the decoding stage when they confidently read simple, unfamiliar texts independently, identify high-frequency and phonetically regular words, and “sound out” unfamiliar one-syllable words.
 Throughout this stage, they master more complex letter blends, multi-syllable words, and proper grammar rules.

-During each of these stages, parents should read to their kids.
-A 2012 study by the State Government of Victoria and the University of Melbourne shows that the more often a child is read to, the higher their reading skill.
-More recently, a 2019 study published in the Journal of Developmental & Behavioral Pediatrics explains that reading 1 picture book a day with a child will expose them to approximately 78,000 words in a year.
-Thus, the more frequently a child is read to, the greater their word knowledge.
-Wolf recommends that parents read books one level higher than they can read on their own.
+Wolf recommends that parents read books one level higher than the child can read on their own.
 For example, parents should read Level 2 books to kids reading Level 1 books on their own, Level 3 books to children reading Level 2 books, and Level 4 books to children reading Level 3 books.
-Lastly, parents should read level 1 books to prereaders that haven’t begun reading on their own.
+Lastly, parents should read level 1 books to prereaders who haven’t begun reading on their own.

 Quick Guide: Find the Books You’re Looking For!

-Books To Teach Children Basic Reading Skills
+Books to Teach Children Basic Reading Skills

 The first stage of reading development occurs between 6 months and 6 years of age.
 During these early years, parents should read level 1 picture books to prereaders.
 This helps them learn the sounds letters make and how they look in simple words.